by Brett Hall

 It’s 2020.
 The problems from Warren Harding’s day are still here.
 We have a lot of work to do.

-Brett Hall is a high school history and government teacher in Marion, OH, where he also volunteers as a Staff Researcher with Harding Presidential Sites.
+Brett Hall is a high school history and government teacher in Marion, Ohio, where he also volunteers as a Staff Researcher with the Harding Presidential Sites.

 Categories: US & Canada